 Tawnya L. Cary

-Tawnya Cary is a zoologist that studies aquatic ecotoxicology, the study of how environmental contaminants affect amphibian species.
+Tawnya Cary is an integrative biologist who studies aquatic ecotoxicology, the study of morphological, physiological, and population-level effects of environmental contaminants on aquatic species.
+Specifically, Dr. Cary’s research investigates how environmentally-relevant levels of pollutants (e.g., PCBs, PBDEs, nitrates) affect the immune function in frogs.
 In addition, her academic interests include investigating how students learn biology and develop a sense of identity and belonging to the scientific community.

 Outside of the classroom and laboratory, she enjoys being in the outdoors.
 You can often find her hiking, camping, canoeing, or tending her garden as she chases after her energetic daughter.